Goodyear Welted Construction – The Complete Step-by-Step Guide

 Estimated Reading Time: ~ 15 minutes

-If you’re just getting into quality footwear, start here → Types of Shoes and Shoe Construction – A Beginner’s Guide Then see the world’s most common method → Cemented Construction in Footwear Manufacturing Explained Now come with us to know on welted construction.
+If you’re just getting into quality footwear, start here → Types of Shoes and Shoe Construction – A Beginner’s Guide Then see the world’s most common method → Cemented Construction in Footwear Manufacturing Explained Now come with us to explore welted construction.

 WELTED CONSTRUCTION